 Here are some excerpts from articles about Bike Friday, or you can link to complete articles:

-Editorial Review by Patrick O'Grady “Abandon your preconceived notions and ride the damn bike.
+Editorial Review of New World Tourist by Patrick O'Grady “Abandon your preconceived notions and ride the damn bike.
 Like any other two-wheeler, riding a New World Tourist is way more fun than many other things you can do with your clothes on, and it’s a good deal more versatile than whatever a wanna-be racer is riding.”

 “Without racks and bags, the New World Tourist accelerates, corners, and brakes like a cat in a dog park.
 The straight-gauge, 4130-chromoly, made-in-Oregon frameset provides a comfortable, bump-muffling ride, and once rolling the bike doesn’t feel as though it weighs nearly 29 pounds (that’s with pedals, racks, and kickstand).”